heaths/RestartManager/CONTRIBUTING.md

 Thank you for your interest in making this module better!

+## Requirements

 This is a simple solution that targets PowerShell 3.0 and newer and, therefore, .NET Framework 4.5 and newer.
-You should be able to build this module in Visual Studio 2012 or newer (note: developed originally in Visual Studio 2017) and all dependencies are obtained via NuGet.
+Because C# 7.0 languge features are used, Visual Studio 2017 is required.
+All other dependencies are obtained via nuget.

+* Visual Studio 2017

 ## Setup